 As an example, if you are scheduled to receive $1,000 a month in Social Security benefits at full retirement age, you will receive just $750 a month if you start collecting at age 62 instead.

 That might not seem like a big difference: It is only $250 less each month, after all.
 However, over a year that $250 a month comes out to $3,000 that you passed up.
 Moreover, over a retirement where it is not unusual to expect to live to 87?
 If you retire at age 62 and begin collecting Social Security then, you would lose a total of $75,000 by not waiting until age 66 to collect Social Security.

 Suddenly, that $250 a month seems like a bigger deal, right?

 The benefits of retiring later

-Just as collecting Social Security before full retirement age comes with a financial cost, waiting to collect until after that age comes with a financial benefit.
+Collecting Social Security before full retirement age comes at a financial cost.
+The flip side is that waiting to collect until after that age comes with a monetary benefit.

-You'll receive more money each month every year you put off receiving Social Security, up until you hit the age of 70.
+You will receive more money each month every year you put off collecting Social Security, up until you hit the age of 70.

-If you are scheduled to receive $1,000 a month at the age of 66, you'll receive $1,320 a month if you wait until age 70 to receive your Social Security payments.
+If you are scheduled to receive $1,000 a month at the age of 66, you will receive $1,320 a month if you wait until age 70 to receive your Social Security payments.

 That is a difference of $320 a month or $3,840 a year.